aureumapes/srmp-public/README.md

 - Upgrades sometimes does not get applied to All players

-##Current Status
-@Twirlbug
-- Currently working on going through the code, adding notes and fixing some of the bugs in my free time.
-- I adore this mod and want to give both credit and a huge thank you to Saty for the origional creation of the mod.
-I am slowly working my way through the list of bugs as seen above.

-###Notation Status
+  #Notes Status
-Files in the following folders still need more notation:
+Files in the following folders still need notes:
 - Networking
 - Packets
 - Patches
 ---------------------------------------------------------------------------------

-##Origional File From SatyPardus
+Origional File From SatyPardus

 It's bad.
 It's really really bad.